open-edge-insights/eii-core/README.md

 > **Note:**
 >
-> - If you modify an individual OEI app, service directories files, or the `build/.env` file then, run the `builder.py` script before running the OEI stack.
-The changes are saved in the consolidated files.
+> - If you modify an individual OEI app/service directory files, make sure to re-run the `builder.py` script before running the OEI stack to regenerate the updated consolidated files as above.
-> - Manual editing is not recommended for modifying the consolidated files.
-Instead make changes to the respective files in the OEI app or the services directories and use the `build` or the `builder.py` script to generate the consolidated files.
+> - Manual editing of consolidated files is not recommended.
+Instead make changes to the respective files in the OEI app/service directories and use the `builder.py` script to generate the consolidated files.
-> - Enter the secret credentials, if it is applicable for any particular OEI services.
-When you run the Builder, it reports the secret credentials that are mandatorily required.
-Update the secret credentials in the `# Service credentials` section of the [.env](build/.env) file.
+> - Enter the secret credentials in the `# Service credentials` section of the [.env](build/.env) file if you are trying to run that OEI app/service.
+In case the required credentials are not present, the `builder.py` script would be prompting till all the required credentails are entered. **Please protect this [.env](build/.env) file from being read by other users by applying a suitable file access mask**
 > - The [builder_config.json](./build/builder_config.json) is the config file for the `builder.py` script and it contains the following keys:
 >   - `subscriber_list`: This key contains a list of services that act as a subscriber to the stream being published.
 >   - `publisher_list`: This key contains a list of services that publishes a stream of data.